v2ray/manual/en/README.md

 ![English](resources/englishc.svg) [![Chinese](resources/chinese.svg)](https://www.v2ray.com/)

-Project V is a set of tools to help you build your own privicy network over internet.
+Project V is a set of tools to help you build your own privacy network over internet.

 ## Introduction

 Project is provides a single core with various GUI programs.
 The core, V2Ray, is for network connection, routing and data processing, while GUI programs are for user friendly experience.

-V2Ray's reponsibility is tranfer data from its client to specified server, based on user configuration.
+V2Ray's responsibility is transfer data from its client to specified server, based on user configuration.
 It runs as a commandline tool.
 It can be configured via JSON based configuration.

 ## Features